Yerdaulet-zh/Citix/README.md

 In general, Instagram has different types of content:

-1. Photos: Single or multiple images capture moments, events, or artistic compositions;
+1. <bold>Photos</bold>: Single or multiple images capture moments, events, or artistic compositions;
-2. Videos: Short or long-form videos, from Stories to IGTV, entertaining or informative;
+2. <bold>Videos</bold>: Short or long-form videos, from Stories to IGTV, entertaining or informative;
-3. Stories: Temporary posts that last 24 hours, often used for more casual or spontaneous sharing;
+3. <bold>Stories</bold>: Temporary posts that last 24 hours, often used for more casual or spontaneous sharing;
-4. IGTV: Longer videos hosted on a separate section of the app for more extended content;
+4. <bold>IGTV</bold>: Longer videos hosted on a separate section of the app for more extended content;
-5. Reels: Short, entertaining videos set to music, similar to TikTok;
+5. <bold>Reels</bold>: Short, entertaining videos set to music, similar to TikTok;
-6. Live Streams: Real-time broadcasts allowing interaction with followers;
+6. <bold>Live Streams</bold>: Real-time broadcasts allowing interaction with followers;
-7. Captions and Comments: Text-based content accompanying posts, fostering engagement and conversation.
+7. <bold>Captions and Comments</bold>: Text-based content accompanying posts, fostering engagement and conversation.

 When making a video like the storytelling of the house about the features of the layout, how the house was built in general, what materials were used, the reasons for the sale, and so on.